 Surfers say SUPing is probably the best cross training exercise available to improve your strength, endurance and agility.
 Understanding that the bigger the waves and the rougher the water will result in increasing amounts of burned calories an hour of paddle board surfing in strong neck-high waves with light winds can burn over 700 calories per hour.
 However, you will of course need to live in an area that offers this kind of suffering action to rack up this type of calorie count.

 SUP Racing Calorie Expenditure:

 Racing is the most-intense category of paddle boarding, allowing for no slowing down or rest periods.
 Racing paddle boards will push you body to its limits and work your cardiovascular system to it full potential.
-While the actual number of calories burned can vary somewhat, depending on stroke form and intensity, wind speed and water conditions, a five-mile SUP race can burn over 700 calories an hour.
+While the actual number of calories burned can vary somewhat, depending on stroke form and intensity, wind speed and water conditions, a five-mile SUP race can burn anywhere from 700-1,000 calories an hour.
 You also need to remember that time and intensity are inversely related during any type of exercise.
 So paddling the same distance at a slower speed will burn the same amount of calories, provided that the pace is consistent with no rest breaks.
 Additionally, even when racing, water conditions will contribute to the overall level of exertion, and the total calorie expenditure.

 Aside from just being a whole lot of fun, the fitness benefit gained from paddle boarding is probably one of the main reasons the sport is becoming so widely popular.
 As the numbers show, compared to other sports paddleboarding burns more calories while building strong muscle.
 Riding a board can be done strictly as a leisurely activity or as a light to high-intensity full-body workout, and it beats being stuck in a gym.
 It also can increase your balance and can even work to renew your spirit.
 So, as you can see, the answer is a resounding “yes” when answering the question of “Is paddle boarding a good workout?”